josephluck/site/src/recommendations.md

 Joe's been a brilliant teacher, able to explain and illustrate ideas in different ways if I wasn't sure I fully understood a concept.
 Whenever there's something I'm struggling with, Joe is always more than happy to help resolve the issue.
 Because of his willingness to work through the problems together, I've become a much better developer much more quickly than I otherwise would have.

 Joe clearly cares about developing the skills of the people on his team and is more than willing to share what he knows.
 I'm going to miss Joe immensely, and would love to work with him again in the future.

+---

+## Callum Hart

+> _Callum is a senior front-end engineer and designer.
+I worked directly under him at Commusoft as a junior engineer for the best part of 2 years._

+Joseph is a Front-end Engineer you want on your team.
+I had the pleasure of working with him at Commusoft for nearly two years.
+He joined as a junior front-end developer and quickly impressed.
+I was immediately struck by his motivation, ability to learn, and healthy attitude to feedback and collaboration.

+Joseph's ability to grasp the problem in hand is second to none.
+A methodical, detail-orientated, and user-centric approach see him consistently solve complex technical and design tasks with ease.

+Joseph's commitment to open-source is a testament to his unwavering dedication to self-improvement.
+Some of his most notable projects to date: Helix, Twine and sparkdown are great examples of this.

+Personally, Joseph is an absolute delight to work with.
+Quietly confident, always curious, and super passionate about what he does, his motivation and energy is contagious.
+I highly recommend Joseph, and hope we work together again.